realshouzy/pip-manage/CONTRIBUTING.md

 This repo ([jgonggrijp/pip-review](https://github.com/jgonggrijp/pip-review)) uses [gitflow](https://github.com/nvie/gitflow).
 Please submit pull requests to the `develop` branch.

 The Python files use 4-space soft tabs.
 The other files use 2-space soft tabs.

+Please ensure that lines of code do not exceed a **maximum length of 79 characters** to maintain code readability and consistency throughout the project.